ioannis-vm/OpenSees_Model_Generator/docs/source/index.rst

 *********************

-`osmg` is composed of several interconnected modules, which may make it difficult to understand at first.
+`osmg` is composed of several interconnected modules, which may make it difficult to understand at first, but this modularity offers enhanced development flexibility that will allow the project to scale more easily over time.
 A helpful resource for gaining a better understanding is the set of quick examples provided in the next section.
 They are by no means comprehensive, but by running these examples and following the execution of the code, the main logic behind the package will become clearer.